CAAPIM/apim-charts/charts/portal/README.md

 Additional TLSRoutes are generated for each entry in `ingress.tenantIds` (routed to dispatcher:443) and each entry in `ingress.customRoutes` (routed to the specified service and port).

-When `ingress.gatewayAPI.create` is `true` and `ingress.gatewayAPI.listeners` is empty, the chart auto-generates one TLS passthrough listener per unique hostname on port 443.
+When `ingress.gatewayAPI.create` is `true`, the chart auto-generates one TLS passthrough listener per unique hostname on port 443.

 | Parameter | Description | Default |
 |---|---|---|